-The student has the responsibility for learning the content for any curriculum for which he or she is enrolled and for meeting the requirements of any given course.
+The student has the responsibility for learning the content for any curriculum for which they areenrolled and for meeting the requirements of any given course.

 (2) FREEDOM OF EXPRESSION

 The student has the right to be afforded the opportunity to engage in discussion and inquiry about topics related to course content and course objectives in the classroom or in conference with the professor.